|

 string captioned string

-See COVER for a more flexible cover sheet mechanism.
+See COVER for a more flexible cover page mechanism.

 MOVE y-pos [x-pos [line-length]]

-line-length is not given, the difference between current
+length is not given, the difference between current and new

-and new page offset is used.
-Use PGFORM without arguments
+page offset is used.
+Use PGFORM without arguments to

-must be specified, as must the amount of space between
+must be specified, as must the amount of space spi between

-n.
-MULB uses a diversion and operates in a separate
+each column pair.
+MULB uses a diversion and operates in a

 MULE End alternative multi-column mode and emit the columns.

-NCOL Move to the start of the next column (only when using 2C
+NCOL Start next column (only when using 2C or MC).
+Contrast

 ND [arg]